selwynpolit/d9book/book/queries.md

 ### Find matching nodes entityQuery

-In this entityQuery we search for published nodes of type contract with field_contract_status having the value "Active".
+In this `entityQuery` we search for published nodes of type `contract` with `field_contract_status` having the value `"Active"`.
 This puts the resulting nids and node titles in a render array for display.

 This is a simple query which outputs a bunch of nids and titles